Fantasio (Offenbach): Performance history

-After its premiere at the Opéra-Comique (where it was only performed ten times before being dropped from the repertoire), Fantasio was produced at the Theater an der Wien on 21 February 1872, and also seen in Graz and Prague in October 1872, and Berlin in 1873.
+After its premiere at the Opéra-Comique (where it was performed ten times before being dropped from the repertoire), Fantasio was produced at the Theater an der Wien on 21 February 1872, and also seen in Graz and Prague in October 1872, and Berlin in 1873.
 A revival in a new version was mounted in Magdeburg in June 1927 as Der Narr der Prinzessin.

+Radio Hamburg, using a score from Bote & Bock based on the Vienna version, broadcast Fantasio in the late 1950s.
+A production was mounted as part of the 1987 Carpentras Offenbach Festival.